cysouw/diathesis/text/c03_prepositions.md

 ### [ NAp | NpA ] Full applicative {#sec:prepositions-instrument-applicative}

-In German, applicatives are typically attested with verbal prefixes like *be-* [@Next a] or verbal particles like *ein-* [@Next b], see [@sec:preverb-promotion-to-object].
+In German, applicatives are typically attested with verbal prefixes like *be-* [@next a] or verbal particles like *ein-* [@next b], see [@sec:preverb-promotion-to-object].
 In such alternations, the role that is marked as an accusative object changes.
 The accusative argument is the one that is more affected, so changing the accusative role also changes the perspective of the action (similar to what happens with antipassives, see [@sec:prepositions-accusative-antipassive]).

 :::ex
 a.
 Ich werfe Dreck auf dich.
 Ich bewerfe dich mit Dreck.
 b.
 Ich wickle das Tuch um den Arm.
 Ich wickle den Arm in dem Tuch ein.
 :::

 With a few verbs this alternation is attested without a verbal prefix or particle.
-In most cases this includes an optional *mit* instrument that alternates with an accusative object [@Next a-c], cf. the English 'spray/load' alternation from Levin [-@levin1993: 50-51].
+In most cases this includes an optional *mit* instrument that alternates with an accusative object [@next a-c], cf. the English 'spray/load' alternation from Levin [-@levin1993: 50-51].
 This instrument alternation is closely related to the *mit* antipassive (see [@sec:prepositions-mit-antipassive]).
-In addition to the antipassive, in this case another accusative alternates with a locative preposition that is obligatorily present [@Next c,d].
+In addition to the antipassive, in this case another accusative alternates with a locative preposition that is obligatorily present [@next c,d].

 :::ex
 a.
 Er füllt die Flasche mit Schnaps.